 Sheep Island Eilean nan Caorach Appin

-For over 100 years from 1800 limestone, or the processed material Qucklime, was extracted from this little island.
+For over 100 years from 1800 limestone, or the processed material Quicklime, was extracted from this little island.
 This island like many in the area is rich with limestone.
 The process involved firstly the hard graft of digging it out by hand from the hills.
-The rock was dropped into the lit kilns where it would roast and toast, ending up as quicklime. quicklime was used for farming and building purposes.
+The rock was dropped into the lit kilns where it would roast and toast, ending up as quicklime.
+Quicklime was used for farming and building purposes.
 The kilns were fired by coal brought from the mainland with the boats returning laden with quicklime.

 Willie and I retraced our footsteps back to the steep drop down to the dinghy and paddled our way back out the Richard on Nordic Fulmar.
 Another remote Scottish island visited, summited and appreciated.